jk-slezak/jk-slezak/README.md

 ### Hi there 👋
+My name is Jakub Ślęzak.
+I’m frontend developer.

-- 🔭 I’m currently working on react app in container
+- 🔭 I’m currently working on building React apps in containers
-- 🌱 I’m currently learning Docker and how containers work
+- 🌱 I’m currently learning Docker, how containers work and Vite.
+- 🤔 I`m planning in the near future to learn Symfony and refresh my knowledge of PHP.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/jakub-ślęzak-542721269/)

 <!--